Q. Who teaches on The Foundation Year?

 Q. Can I apply as an international student?

-Yes, the course welcomes students from both EU and non-EU countries.
-You must have either a Tier 1 or Tier 4 visa to apply.
-These visas will allow you to study in the UK.
+Yes, we currently accept applications from students with Tier 1 and Tier 2 visa status.
+From Spring 2021 onwards we will be accepting applications from students with Tier 4 (General) visas, this visa will allow you to study in the UK.
 For the latest visa eligibility and information please visit www.gov.uk/apply-uk-visa.
-Further information can be found on the International Applicants pages.
+Further information can be found in the International Applications section.

 Q. Do you run courses for students thinking about applying?

-Every summer the School runs a Foundation Year Masterclass at Trinity Buoy Wharf.
+Every summer the School runs a Foundation Year Portfolio Preparation Course at Trinity Buoy Wharf.
 This is an intensive one or two week summer course for young artists aged 16–19, thinking about heading to art school.
-The Masterclass is a unique opportunity to hone drawing, painting, printing and animation skills, build a portfolio, and experience art school first-hand.
+The course is a unique opportunity to hone drawing, painting, printing and animation skills, build a portfolio, and experience art school first-hand.
 Individual guidance is given on art school applications, personal statements and portfolio preparation, alongside discussion and group critiques.
 Tuition comes from the Royal Drawing School’s faculty who teach on The Foundation Year.
-The School also runs ten week term time courses as part of its Young Artists Programme for 10–18 year olds at venues across London and weekly drop-in life drawing sessions for 14–18 year olds in Shoreditch, East London.
+The School also runs ten week term-time drawing courses as part of its Young Artists Programme for 10–18 year olds at venues across London and a weekly life drawing course for 15–18 year olds in Shoreditch, East London.